 - The temporary loan of firearms at target facilities and shooting ranges.

 - Use of unloaded firearms used as props in movies, television shows, and other productions for entertainment purposes.

 - Delivery of unloaded rare or antique firearms to licensed collectors.

 - Loan of a firearm to a gunsmith for repair or maintenance purposes.

 A quality California criminal defense attorney will be familiar with California gun laws and all their nuances.

 If you are facing gun charges of any kind, you absolutely need a lawyer to represent you.
 We will aggressively investigate the details of your case, including how you were charged and arrested.
 We know what it takes to fight criminal charges in Southern California and win.

-To learn more about what we can do for you, contact our Los Angeles gun crimes attorneys to schedule a confidential consultation.
+To learn more about what we can do for you, contact our Los Angeles gun crime attorneys to schedule a confidential consultation.
 Call Werksman Jackson & Quinn LLP at (213) 688-0460 to discuss your case and to go over your options.

 Recent Case Results